 African-American opera singer Marian Anderson, denied access to Constitution Hall because of her race, sang "My Country, 'Tis Of Thee" on the steps of the Lincoln Memorial.
 A quarter century later, on those same steps, Martin Luther King Jr. proclaimed, "I have a dream...," invoking the words of the Founders enshrined nearby.
 The Mall had become democracy's stage.
 Millions of Americans come each year to protest, petition, honor, as well as to celebrate and enjoy our nation's heritage.
 The world has seen: glorious July 4th fireworks, the Farmers' Protest, the AIDS Quilt, anti-war demonstrations, a grand Bicentennial celebration, the Million Man March, Annual Folklife and Kite Festivals, Presidential Inaugurations, Memorial Day concerts, and more.
-Toward the end of the 20th century, the Vietnam Veterans Memorial triggered a new era of memorial building: the Korean War Veterans Memorial, the FDR Memorial, the World War II Memorial, and the

-Martin Luther King Memorial.
+Toward the end of the 20th century, the Vietnam Veterans Memorial triggered a new era of memorial building: the Korean War Veterans Memorial, the FDR Memorial, the World War II Memorial, and the Martin Luther King Memorial.
 These memorials put more pressure on the Mall's symbolic, but shrinking, open space.
 In 2003, Congress imposed a moratorium on future memorials and visitors centers declaring the Mall "a substantially completed work of civic art."
-But Congress has already authorized additional structures: the GETTING AROUND THE MALL will be easier starting Spring 2015 with the new, low-cost National Mall Circulator bus service.
-Other options include Capital Bikeshare with several Mall locations near Metro stops, and pedicabs.
-These modes help make the Mall a more sustainable place.
+But Congress has already authorized additional structures.
+The most THE 3RD CENTURY MALL can include a multi-purpose facility - flood reservoir, geothermal field, welcome center, and bus parking garage - beneath the Mall's grassy open space.
+This facility can solve serious threats to the Mall: flooding of museums, the need for renewable energy for our museums and public buildings, and air pollution from idling tour buses.
+Learn more at https:// tinyurl.com/National-Mall-Underground in the early 1970s, the majestic Mall finally emerged as America's premier civic public space.
+But the National Mall developed as more than a public open space.
+It became a great stage for expression of our democratic ideals.
+Lincoln Memorial's Reflecting Pool In 1894, for the first time, ordinary citizens organized a "march on Washington" to petition their elected leaders directly.
+"Coxey's Army" of unemployed workers converged on the Capitol seeking relief from a severe economic depression.
+In 1913, the Suffragists' demand for women's rights proved that Washington demonstrations could be dramatic, dignified, and effective.
+Nineteen years later, "Bonus March" veterans called on Congress to honor its promise of a bonus for their service in World War I. The Mall also became the nation's world-renowned site for declaring and demonstrating that all Americans are entitled to equal rights.
+In 1939 6 - Martin Luther King Jr. on the steps of the Lincoln Memorial, March on Washington for Jobs and Freedom, 1963

-by Tom Wachs - Back Cover: Aerial View Of The National Mall, by Carol lighsmith - 1, 3, 5, 7: Library of Congress, Prints & Photographs Division 2: National Photo Company Collection, Library of Congress - 4: National Archives, Still Pictures Division, Photo Time-Life - 6: AP/Wide World Photos - Map Side: Tom Wachs and Carol Highsmith.
-Vietnam Veterans Memorial Visitor Center and the Museum of African American History and Culture.
+PHOTO CREDITS - Front Cover: Celebrating July 4th On The Mall, c.
+199 by Tom Wachs - Back Cover: Aerial View Of The National Mall, by Carol Highsmith - 1, 3, 5, 7: Library of Congress, Prints & Photographs Division 2: National Photo Company Collection, Library of Congress - 4: National Archives, Still Pictures Division, Photo Time-Life - 6: AP/Wide World Photos - Map Side: Tom Wachs, Carol Highsmith, and Alan Karrchmer (SI) recent is the new National Museum of African American History and Culture.
 The moratorium is a promise that will be very difficult to keep.
 There can be no moratorium on history.
-Future generations will want their place on the Mall."
+Future generations will want their place "on the Mall."
 What, then, is the future of the National Mall?